aman2467/esp8266-controller/README.md

 Details of hardwares are available below.
 This project helped me to switch on/off my normal Desktops over LAN or anywhere from the world (over personal VPN).
 This is the cheapest method I can say as it enabled me to remotely control my desktops just within INR 150/-.

+After the device is connected to WiFi, a webpage to control on/off can be accessed here: http://ip-address:8080 Or can be controlled through command-line as below:
+To power on  CPU: curl -s -X GET http://ip-address:8080/cpu/on To power off CPU: curl -s -X GET http://ip-address:8080/cpu/off

+Here, "ip-address" is the IP assigned to ESP wifi module from your WiFi access-point/router.

 The Hardwares:
 --------------